Metabolic Bone Disease in Reptiles: Prevention & Treatment

 Tremors or twitching.
 Calcium plays a crucial role in muscle contractions.
 Insufficient calcium causes involuntary muscle movements, particularly visible in the limbs or jaw.

 Weakness in rear legs.
 Difficulty climbing, unsteady gait, or reluctance to use back limbs.
-Reptile veterinarians note this is often the first physically obvious sign owners actually notice.
+This is often the first physically obvious sign owners actually notice.

 If you're seeing these symptoms, the problem has been developing for weeks or months.
 Time to stop consulting Reddit and book a vet appointment.